 The digital option involves transferring the audio from the PS5 to your computer, by connecting the PS5 to a capture device or a card with an HDMI cable.
 That is your input.
 To see that input also on your screen that use for the PS5, you also need connect the capture device or the card to the screen with another HDMI cable.
 That is your output.

 Note that you cannot use wired headphones by connecting them to a DualSense controller, nor wireless headphones that are connected to your PS5, because the audio is sent digitally to the computer, just like it would be sent to a TV or a computer screen that has integrated speakers.
-It would make little sense to send it to the TV or the computer screen and also use the headphones.
+It would make little sense to send it to the TV or to the computer screen and also use the headphones.

 The analog option involves transferring the audio from a DualSense controller to your computer, by connecting the controller either to a capture device or a card that has analog audio input port.
 For this, you need a male-male 3.5mm audio cable.